gverzh/gverzh.github.io/index.md

 ## About Me

-I am a sophomore student at School of Future Science and Technology of Soochow University which located in Suzhou, Jiangsu Province, China.
+I am a senior student in Shandong University of Technology and will spend my postgraduate years in Soochow University.

-## Research Interests

-- **Smart Cockpit:** domestic large computing chips such as Journey 5, intelligent driving perception reference algorithms
-- **Intelligent Driving:** L3 and above, visual fatigue detection algorithms

 ## News

-- **[OCT 25th, 2022]**  Passed College English Test Band 6.
+- **[OCT 25th, 2022]**  I joined the BeeLab team.
-- **[OCT 11th, 2022]**  Professor Cong Yang led five undergraduates(**Chenyu Zhu**, Junqi Xu, Cong Qian, Xinyu Yang, Ruoxi Sun) to establish [the BeeLab](https://xinyu1213.github.io).🎉✨ The five members are: Cong Qian, Xinyu Yang, Ruoxi Sun.
 - **[DEC.
 2022]** To be updated.

-- **[Mar.
-2022]** To be updated.
+## Experience

+- Retired acm member of Computer Science, Shandong University of Technology  ->  [Acm's official website](https://acm.sdut.edu.cn/)
+- Participated in volunteer service activities for 40 hours in my hometown in 2020

 ## Projects